khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ### 📒Case Study Questions & Solutions
 ##### 1. What is the total amount each customer spent at the restaurant?
-**Logic**
+**Logic:**
-<br> Calculate the total spent by each customer by joining sales and menu tables and summing up the prices
+ - Calculate the total spent by each customer by joining sales and menu tables and summing up the prices.
 ```sql
 SELECT
     customer_id,